debitCrossBlockchain/bumo2.0/src/monitor/README.md

 |`SystemManager`|  [system_manager.h](../common/system_manager.h)  |The administrator of the node system information.
 It provides CPU timer and system monitoring information acquisition.

 ## Protocol Definition
 For monitoring message, use the Google protocol buffer definition.
 Refer to file [monitor.proto](../proto/monitor.proto).
-The types are belows:
+The types are listed below:
 ```
 MONITOR_MSGTYPE_HELLO  #Handshake message and send the monitoring ID
 MONITOR_MSGTYPE_REGISTER  #Register message and verify the monitoring ID